 2 pm (MT) KNCE 93.5 | Taos, New Mexico

-Jayne Anne Phillips’s new novel, Night Watch (Knopf), was recently longlisted for the 2023 National Book Award.
+Jayne Anne Phillips’s latest novel, Night Watch (Knopf), was awarded the Pulitzer Prize for Fiction on May 6, 2024.

 The book tells the mesmerizing story of a mother and daughter seeking refuge in the chaotic aftermath of the Civil War—and a brilliant portrait of family endurance against all odds.